pombredanne/centidb/docs/index.rst

 4. `Engine` that distributes keyspace using configurable scheme
 5. :py:class:`Index` and :py:class:`Query` classes that integrate with richer
    APIs, e.g. App Engine
+6. MVCC 'middleware' for non-transactional stores
+7. :py:class:`Index` and :py:class:`Collection` variants that store the index
+   in a single key.
+Would permit use with non-ordered stores, e.g. filesystem dir with SHA1(key)
+8. Be generic enough to allow indices and constraints on purely in-memory collections, without encoding overhead.